alexch/codelikethis/public/projects/capstone.md

  * Acceptance meeting / sponsor demo (weekly, or more frequently if possible) -- to get the client to sign off on the features, report bugs, and adjust priorities
  * In-class demo (show and tell!) -- we will set up Friday morning slots during weeks 2 and 3 for you to demo your app to the class; consider this a dress rehearsal for Hiring Partner Demo Day

+# FAQ

+## What about licensing?

+The baseline expectation is that this code is free or open source and the product has no legal encumbrances, so any of the students can use it as a portfolio piece or as a basis for future work.
+Any additional encumbrance -- e.g. that the idea is proprietary to the client so students agree not to launch a competing business, or that the data set is already under a license -- will need to be discussed on a case-by-case basis.